 The Airmen's Stories - Sgt.
 S J Arnfield

 Sgt.
-Arnfield’s luck ran out six days later on the 24th when in combat over Hawkinge in Spitfire R6686.
-He was shot down by Hptm.
+Arnfield’s luck ran out six days later on the 24th (his 48th 'recorded' combat patrol) when in combat over Hawkinge in Spitfire X4102, probably coded DW-K. He was shot down by Hptm.
 Foezoe of 4/JG51 but managed to bale out, his aircraft crashing in flames at Hammil, near Eastry.
 He broke his ankle on landing and was admitted to Victoria Hospital at Deal.

-He was recovering for some time and this may explain the failure to award him a DFM, which normally would have been the due of someone with six confirmed victories.
-By December 1940 Arnfield had returned to flying duties, serving as an instructor with the Commonwealth Flying Training Scheme in Canada.
+He was recovering for some time but by December 1940 Arnfield had returned to flying duties, serving as an instructor with the Commonwealth Flying Training Scheme in Canada.
 He had been commissioned as a Pilot Officer on 26th July 1941 and promoted to Flying Officer exactly a year later.

 In September 1943 Arnfield, now a Flight Lieutenant, made the transition to bombers, training on Wellingtons and progressing to operations on Lancasters with 166 Squadron.